How to Clean a Rug at Home: The DIY Rug Cleaning Guide

 If you’re going to clean your rugs at home and forgo the charge and the wait to have them professionally cleaned, then know that there are a lot of different ways to go about cleaning rugs at home.

-Choose a cleaning method from those below and you’ll get the results you’re looking for.
+Choose a cleaning method from those below, test it out on a small area, and you can get the results you’re looking for.

 If you’ve just spilled something on your rug and you need to clean it right away before you get a stain, spot cleaning is your best bet.
 It typically involves using a dry powdered cleaner or even a spot of detergent and a small brush (like a toothbrush).